Production costs definition

 /What are Production Costs?

 Production costs are those costs incurred when a business manufactures goods.
-The three main categories of costs that comprise production costs are noted below.
 Once these costs are incurred, they are assigned to units produced, and then charged to the cost of goods sold once the goods are sold.
+The three main categories of costs that comprise production costs are noted below:

+Direct labor costs.
 Direct labor consists of the fully burdened cost of all labor directly involved in the production of goods.
 This usually means those people working on production lines or in work cells.
 Other types of production labor are recorded within the category of factory overhead costs.

+Direct material costs.
 Direct materials consists of those materials consumed as part of the production process, including the cost of normal scrap that occurs as part of the process.
 Excess scrap, which is known as abnormal scrap, is charged to expense as incurred, and is not considered a normal outcome of the production process.

 Related AccountingTools Courses